US destroyer, Philippine vessel collide off Japan: Navy

 The Japanese Coast Guard was on the scene and the extent of damages and injuries was being determined, the Navy said.

+But it also said the Japanese were helping to evacuate one sailor by helicopter, indicating injuries serious enough to rush the person back to shore for treatment.

-Video taken by NHK News showed the starboard side of the Fitzgerald just ahead of the control tower heavily damaged, and CNN reported the ship had taken on water.
+Video taken by NHK News showed the starboard side of the Fitzgerald just ahead of the control tower heavily damaged, and the ship had taken on water.

+NHK footage meanwhile showed relatively light damage on the port bow of the ACX Crystal.

+"The USS Fitzgerald suffered damage on her starboard side above and below the waterline.
+The collision resulted in some flooding," the Navy said.

+The Navy said the Fitzgerald was still under its own power "although her propulsion was limited."

-The 154-metre (505-foot) Fitzgerald is based at Yokosuka, south of Yokohama and Tokyo, and operates in the Pacific.
+The 154-metre (505-foot) Fitzgerald is based at Yokosuka, south of Yokohama and Tokyo, and operates in the Pacific and the Sea of Japan.